sitrucp/covid_who_vaccine_landscape/README.md

 The manual Textract process creates a new S3 folder where it uploads the PDF before processing it (currently AWS appears to only allow Textract to process files in an S3 bucket).

+*PDF_data folder*

 The output file is a zip file contained bunch of files that is automatically downloaded to your computer and contained the following files.

-These 3 files appear to be standard extraction information:
+These 3 files appear to be standard extraction information.

     apiResponse.json
     keyValues.csv
     rawText.txt

 The rest of the files contained one table each.
-In this WHO PDF, there are 9 tables eg. there are 9 pages and each one has a table:
+In this WHO PDF, there are 9 tables eg. there are 9 pages and each one has a table.

     table-1.csv
     table-2.csv